OspreyProject/Osprey/.github/PRIVACY.md

 ## Your IP Address

-Your IP address is never forwarded to any third-party provider.
-Providers only see the proxy server's IP address.

-The proxy server itself uses your IP address solely for abuse protections such as rate limiting.
+The proxy server uses your IP address **solely for abuse protections** such as rate limiting.
 For this purpose, your IP is immediately hashed and stored in-memory.
 Raw IP addresses are not written to disk as part of normal proxy operation.

 ## Third-Party Integrations